mcsw311093/mcsw311093/README.md

 #### I have a background in Psychology and Statistics.

+Most of these projects are still work in progress, so pardon the mess.

 - 🔭 I’m currently comparing statistical and machine learning models.
 - 🌱 I’m currently learning anything related to data analytics / data science.
 - 👯 I’m looking to collaborate on data related projects.